iotaledger/susee-streams-poc/README.md

 #### Restrictions of the provided tests

 A LoRaWAN communication infrastructure for test purposes is often not available.
-Therefore the current POC *Sensor* applications (*ESP32 Sensor*, *x86/PC Sensor* and the *streams-poc-lib* test application) are using WiFi to connect to the *IOTA Bridge* or the *AppServer Connector Mockup Tool*.
-This implies that the provided test applications can not simulate a real world system due to the different communication channel behaviors.
+Therefore the current POC *Sensor* applications (*x86/PC Sensor* and the *streams-poc-lib* test application) are using WiFi to connect to the *IOTA Bridge* or the *AppServer Connector Mockup Tool*.
+This implies that the provided test applications cannot simulate a real world system due to the different communication channel behaviors.

 ###### Regarding *Sensor Initialization*: